National Weather Service United States Department of Commerce

 These instructions are only intended for reporting significant weather in northeast South Carolina and southeast North Carolina in the counties highlighted below.
 To be sure that you're reporting to the right place, click on this link and enter your location to find your local NWS office.
 Our neighboring offices include Charleston, SC; Columbia, SC; Raleigh, NC; and Newport/Morehead City, NC.

-The National Weather Service depends on accurate reporting of severe weather to help us with our mission to protect lives and property.
-We would like to hear of any significant weather phenomena that you observe, though we are particularly interested in receiving timely reports of tornadoes, one inch (quarter-sized) and larger hail, damaging wind gusts and flash flooding (see the tabs below for more details).
+The National Weather Service depends on accurate reporting of severe weather to help us with our mission of protecting lives and property.
+We would like to hear of any significant weather phenomena that you observe, though we are particularly interested in timely reports of tornadoes, 1"+ diameter (at least quarter-sized) hail, damaging wind gusts and flash flooding.
+Refer to the tabs below for more details.

 How to Report:

-You have a variety of ways to contact us as listed below.
+There are a variety of ways to contact us such as listed below.
 Feel free to let us know if you are a trained SKYWARN storm spotter, a ham radio operator, a member of law enforcement, or other affiliation (if applicable).
 After some quality control, your report may be classified as an official Local Storm Report (LSR)

 Storm Reporting Form